-Having embraced my love of this season and all that it brings (including humidity, mosquitoes and higher utility bills), I have found a few simplicity hacks that are worth introducing to your family!
+Having embraced my love of this season and all that it brings (including humidity, mosquitoes and reliance on my air conditioner), I have found a few simple living hacks that are worth trying.

-While I tip my cap to those that embrace it, it has never been my jam.
+While I tip my cap to those who embrace it, it has never been my jam.

 That being said, I shift that mindset a bit for summer months with some serious summer side dishes.

-For example, on Sunday night, I might make a double batch of coleslaw, pasta salad, caprese salad and deviled eggs — all of which will last me the entire week.
+For example, on Sunday night, I might make a double batch of cold salads, all of which will last me the entire week.

-We usually add a night of grilled food for one meal, crockpot barbecue or meatballs for another and save any leftover grilled meat (think chicken and steak here) to put over a leafy green salad later in the week.
+We usually add a night of grilled food for one meal, crockpot barbecue or meatballs for another and save any leftover grilled meat to put over a leafy green salad later in the week.

 We may even grill a couple night’s worth of hamburgers, hot dogs and bratwurst links one night.

 Boom!
 You have fed your crew for the entire week with about an hour of meal prep.